 The probate process in California takes place after someone dies.
 Depending on the size of the estate, the process of probating an estate can be surprisingly quick and simple to complete.
-For more substantial estates, however, the probate procedure may be lengthy and more complicated.
+However, for more substantial estates, the probate procedure may be lengthy and more complicated.

 Starting the Probate Process in California

-Issue of grandparents
+- Issue of grandparents

-How to File a Petition for Probate in California
+File a Petition for Probate

 Petition for Probate (Form DE-111)